klinedd/ECE497/hw07/ReadMe.md

 For the Kernel module just insert the .ko file.

 // Comments from Prof. Yoder
-// ReadMe Missing
-// Project page: Good start
+// I found the report, looks good

-// Grade:  5/10
+// Grade:  10/10